 5 Strategies To Manage Cultural Diversity In The Workplace

-Here are 5 strategies to help transform your organization and effectively manage cultural differences in the workplace:
+Here are 5 strategies to help transform your organization as well as manage differences and avoid cultural issues in the workplace:

 Your recruitment approach is one of the most important drivers of diversity in the workplace.
 Biased hiring decisions and processes that do not aim for diversity can lead to a homogenous workforce.